solariumphp/solarium/docs/plugins.md

 $buffer->addDeleteQuery('cat:discontinued');
 $buffer->addDeleteQuery('manu_id_s:acme');

-// At this point two flushes will already have been done by the buffer automatically (at the 10th and 20th doc), now
+// At this point two flushes will already have been done by the buffer automatically (at the 10th and 20th delete), now
 // manually flush the remainder.
 Alternatively you can use the commit method if you want to include a commit command.
 $buffer->flush();